Frequently Asked Questions About Organic Farming

-Organic farming refers to agricultural production systems that do not use genetically modified (GM) seed, synthetic pesticides or fertilizers.
+Organic production systems do not use genetically modified (GM) seed, synthetic pesticides or fertilizers.
 Some of the essential characteristics of organic systems include design and implementation of an organic system plan that describes the practices used in producing crops and livestock products; a detailed recordkeeping system that tracks all products from the field to point of sale; and maintenance of buffer zones to prevent inadvertent contamination by synthetic farm chemicals from adjacent conventional fields.

 To gain organic certification, a farmer (of cropland, pasture or livestock) submits an organic system plan to an accredited certifier each year.
 This documents how the farmer adheres to NOP standards.
 Certified organic farms and processing facilities undergo annual inspections to verify that they are meeting the standards.
 Organic inspectors examine all elements of a farm operation for adherence to the standards and verfiy that the farm is being managed according to the farmer’s organic system plan.